JANE ZHANG

 ABOUT ME

 Recently, I’ve been interested in the nuances of multilingual typography and how the characteristics of different languages’ letterforms can be leveraged to enhance a concept across multiple linguistic demographics.
 Outside of my work, I love stories in any form, whether that means books, movies, or music.
-Lately, I’ve been watching Summertime Rendering and listening to Jack Stauber.
+Lately, I’ve been watching Jojo’s Bizarre Adventure and listening to Rat Boy.

-Feel free to reach out for work or friendship, and check out more of my work below!
+Feel free to reach out with any inquiries about my work, and check out more below!

 HOME / CLIENT WORK / ARCHIVE